valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Nowadays the author advises against coercing or wasting time on naming more formats.
 A format is only a syntax or style of writing WI and each individual is unique as a writer.
 Originally the names were used to distinguish between people sharing notes but doing very distinct things.
 Over time as said people shared their notes, the formats have gone back to converging as the community started adopting common practices that were found to be universally useful such as encapsulating in brackets, ending with a dot, using categories and using `<>` around lists or focus points.
 There's also good old prose that still works on dragon if you're a skilled writer.
 Frankly, the naming attempts I've seen recently (outside of the document) are moronic, as they do not even describe what the syntax is trying to achieve or is based on.
 Zaltys with heavy `<>` use looks like XML so it would be accurate to call it the XML syntax.
 Another user is experimenting with a format that's literally Prolog-programming language adapted to AID and appropriately calls it Prolog.
 It is much more effective to build a lexicon on the building blocks of a good WI than waste time on silly name nonsense.

-Fun fact: `format` works as a keyword inside Author's Notes to
+Fun fact: `format` works well inside Author's Notes as a keyword/category you can use to tell the AI whether you're writing a script or a sonnet or a manifesto, etc.

 ### JSON Formatting